lucky0luke/Pos-Bugz/readme.md

 ## Reconnaissance: learning the device before attacking it

-Before touching the terminal as an attacker, I spent time as a *user* — understanding exactly how this device is meant to work.
+Before touching the terminal as an attacker, I spent time as a *user*  understanding exactly how this device is meant to work.
 A black-box terminal gives up very little until you know its boot sequence, its key combinations, its service modes, and the tooling the vendor uses to manage it.
 So the first real win came from **researching the vendor and the device's own documentation.**

-Publicly available setup and driver-installation guides for the Ingenico Move/2500 turned out to be genuinely valuable.
+Publicly available setup and driver installation guides for the Ingenico Move/2500 turned out to be genuinely valuable.
 They documented things like:

 <img width="1003" height="764" alt="image" src="https://github.com/user-attachments/assets/9cd5da12-6921-4b96-8dab-64b5746e43f8" />